oracle-livelabs/database/heatwave-migration/shell-load/shell-load.md

 ## Task 1: Create an SSH key, install a Compute and install MySQL Shell in order to access the newly created "HeatWave" system

+**Note:** you can use the same Compute Instance if you created one in Lab 1 and skip to Task 3

 1. Navigate to ‘Cloud Shell’ next to your Home Region (looks like a terminal prompt)

     ![](./images/cld-shell.png "oci-cloud-shell")